balchua/demo-jetstream/README.md

-# Playing with MATS Jetstream
+# Playing with NATS Jetstream

 This project demonstrate the use of NATS Jetstream.
 NATS Jetstream is the persistent storage engine built into core NATS server.